ProvableHQ/welcome/documentation/developer/cli/12_deploy.md

 ---

 :::caution
-This feature is not standardized and currently unstable.
+This feature is pending standardization.
 :::

 To deploy your program to Aleo, run: